 “I thought you were gone,” he whispered.

-“I’ll never leave you,” she said.
-Her voice reverberated in his skull.
+“I’ll never leave you.”
+Her voice reverberated against his skull.

 “What are you doing here?”